bediger4000/vigenere-ciphering-deciphering/README.md

 # Vigenere Cipher Deciphering

-I came across an enciphered piece of PHP malware, and I wanted to figure out the cleartext.
+I came across an [enciphered piece of PHP malware](https://github.com/bediger4000/php-malware-analysis/NxAaGc), and I wanted to figure out the cleartext.
 I thought the downloader might have used a Vigenere cipher.
+I was wrong, it was base64 encoded, then XOR-encoded.

 I read the Wikipedia page on it, and wrote some programs.